Remote Working – 2: Wellbeing

 Once you get to work, the stress often ramps up what with the strong trend over the last few decades for open-plan office spaces and the constant buzz that these environments often entail.
 Sure, there are some great benefits to working in open spaces, but for some employees, the constant ringing of phones, the office radio playing the latest pop hits (when your more of a classical fan) and the back and two office banter can be a real distractor and therefore, stressor.
 Working in an environment of your choosing means you can control the sounds, sights, smells of the space.
 You can create the perfect working environment for you, controlling temperature, airflow and setting up a workstation exactly how you want it so as to maximise your efficiency and therefore reduce the stress of distractions slowing you down.

 Working remotely also allows you a level of flexibility in your daily routine and reduces the frequency of work-life conflicts.
 Without the lengthy commute to work (the average in the UK is now 27.5 minutes each way!) a remote worker can plan the start of their day, lunches, afternoon breaks and finish times around school runs, doctors’ appointments, a quick run or even an hour in the gym.
 This reduction in conflict is again a key way to reduce stress.

-Another huge feather in the cap for remote work’s impact upon mental wellbeing, is the common finding that remote workers are happier.
-Dell have been leading the way on dispersed working for well over 10 years now and they have carried out numerous research projects that show time and time again, the ability to work remotely for their staff, increases self-reported levels of happiness.
+Another huge feather in the cap for remote work’s impact upon mental wellbeing is the common finding that remote workers are happier.
+Dell has been leading the way on dispersed working for well over 10 years now and they have carried out numerous research projects that show time and time again, the ability to work remotely for their staff increases self-reported levels of happiness.
 In makes sense that a more flexible approach to work, freeing up some time when life demands it, makes for an overall easier and thus happier life.
-On top of this, Dell have also found their staff are more loyal and engaged leading to a reduction in employee turnover and an overall increase to company productivity.
+On top of this, Dell has also found their staff are more loyal and engaged leading to a reduction in employee turnover and an overall increase to company productivity.